josephDev123/LetWhatChats/README.md

 ## Credits

-This project was developed by Uzuegbu Joseph
+This project was developed by Uzuegbu Joseph.